 This module displays water pressure statistics of meters with sensors.

 Hover your cursor over one of the dots to see the average water pressure on a different day.
-Click an arrow to get details and see the meter cards of locations reporting:
+Click a number to the right of High Pressure or Low Pressure to view on the Monitor page meters that are reporting:

 High Pressure – when water pressure reaches or exceeds 130 PSI.